Hypergeometric Functions over Finite Fields

-Here, we address the relations between the period ${}_2\mathbb P_1$ hypergeometric functions corresponding to independent solutions of the hypergeometric differential equation, and Kummer's 24 relations.
+In this section we address the relations between the period ${}_2\mathbb P_1$ hypergeometric functions corresponding to independent solutions of the hypergeometric differential equation, and Kummer's 24 relations.
 Statements below without proof or further references are due to Greene, especially Theorem 4.4 in \cite{Greene}.
 See also \cite{Greene93} by Greene for an interpretation in terms of representations of $\text{SL}(2,q)$.

-The following proposition corresponds to the discussion in \S \ref{ss:3.2.2} for the classical setting.
+The following proposition corresponds to the discussion in \S \ref{ss:Kummer} for the classical setting.

 \begin{Proposition} For any characters $A$, $B$, $C \in \widehat{\F_q^\times}$, and $\l\in \F_q$, we have

 \end{Proposition}